Mental Capacity and Young People

 The Mental Capacity Act applies to people who are aged 16 and over and protects people who lack the mental capacity to make their own decisions about various issues.

-This can include decisions about day-to-day matters like whether to use social media or more important decisions such as where to live.
+This can include decisions about day-to-day matters like whether to use social media or difficult decisions such as where to live.
 Any decision made on behalf of a person who lacks the mental capacity must be made in their best interests.

 For free initial legal advice get in touch with our Court of Protection Solicitors.